Tensor networks and graphical calculus for open quantum systems: Tensor Networks

 For the remainder of this paper we will use the col-vec convention by default, and drop the vectorization label subscripts unless referring to a general $\sigma$-basis.
 The main transformation we will be interested in is then from col-vec to another arbitrary orthononormal operator basis $\{\sigma_\alpha\}$.
-Tensor networks for the change of basis $T_{c\rightarrow\sigma}$ and its inverse $T_{\sigma\rightarrow c}$ are respectively illustrated in Fig.~\ref{fig:vec-basis-col}.
+Tensor networks for the change of basis $T_{c\rightarrow\sigma}$ and its inverse $T_{\sigma\rightarrow c}$ are \figeq{